sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

 * https://github.com/sparkflows/writing-new-node/blob/master/docs/README_Processor_JSON.md

-Deploy the Custom node in fire-ui
+Deploy the Custom Node in fire-ui
 ---------------------------------

   * Create a jar file and place it in the ``user-lib`` directory of sparkflows